dustinpfister/blog_posts/_posts/threejs-examples-build-a-box.md

 ### 1.1 - Version Numbers matter with three.js

 When I wrote this post I was using three.js r127 of three.js, and this example was working fine for me with the version.
+However it is true that changes are being made to three.js all the time that might cause this comes example to break when it comes to using it with a future version of three.js.

+### 1.2 - Look into Groups and Object3d if you have not done so yet

+In this example I am creating a crude model of a box with a collection of Mesh objects that are pulled together into a group.
+This is how I often go about making simple, basic models with three.js rather that doing something with an extremal file format, at least for now.
+So it might be a good idea to read up more on the [THREE.Group constructor](/2018/05/16/threejs-grouping-mesh-objects/) as well as the [Object3d base class](/2018/04/23/threejs-object3d/) in general if you are still fairly new to three.js

 ## 2 - The Build a Box module